Save the 'Bleeders'

 By Sujata Devadas, October 03, 2016

 Kannan, E. Raghunandanan’s hemophilic son, passed away 5 years ago, age 24.
-In 1803, Philadelphia physician John Conrad Otto, was the first to recognize this hemorrhagic bleeding disorder primarily affecting men.
+In 1803, Philadelphia physician John Conrad Otto, was the first to recognise the bleeding disorder hemophilia that primarily affects men.
 He called these men ‘bleeders’.

-Coping with Kannan’s dire health condition in Thrissur district of Kerala, India, his parents realised the absence of medical facilities to ameliorate their son's health condition in their own vicinity.
+Coping with Kannan’s dire malady in Thrissur district of Kerala, India, his parents realised the absence of medical facilities to ameliorate their son's health condition in their own vicinity.
 Kerala’s Hemophilia Society is in its capital Thiruvananthapuram, Established by Dr K.N.
-Pai, it is more than 250 km away - more than 6 hours by road.
+Pai, it is more than 250 km away - about 6 hours by road.

-In 1995, Raghunandanan and Dr Jacob Mathew registered the Kunnamkulam Chapter of the Hemophilia Society (KHS) in Thrissur district.
-The society is a fellowship of Persons With Hemophilia (PWH), their family members, physicians, paramedics, social workers and activists, under the Charitable Societies Act.
+In 1995, Raghunandanan and Dr Jacob Mathew therefore registered the Kunnamkulam Chapter of the Hemophilia Society (KHS) - a fellowship of Persons With Hemophilia (PWH), their family members, physicians, paramedics, social workers and activists, under the Charitable Societies Act in Thrissur district.
 Dr Jacob Mathew was the founder president.
-To date, Kannan’s father, Raghunandanan continues as its founder secretary.
+Raghunandanan, Kannan’s father, continues to be its founder secretary.

 Losing blood copiously

-Raghunandanan’s son, Kannan, would often bleed twice a week.
-Mindless of expense, his parents would ensure that he received a Factor VIII protein infusion that helps blood clot.
-Kannan also required painkillers, but soon grew immune to them.
-In the end, he died in excruciating pain after continuous bleeding.
+Kannan, Raghunandanan’s son, often bled twice a week.
+Regardless of the expense, his parents ensured that he received a Factor VIII protein infusion to help the blood to clot.
+Kannan required painkillers, but soon, he grew immune to them.
+After continuous bleeding, Kannan died of excruciating pain.

 A safe replacement therapy

 In the early 1900s, hemophilics received blood infusion as treatment.
-But in 1937, 2 Harvard physicians discovered the clotting factors in blood plasma, making the infusion of plasma alone sufficient.
+In 1937, 2 Harvard physicians discovered clotting factors in blood plasma, making infusion of plasma alone sufficient.
 But 'the sufficient amount' required infusion of a huge volume to ensure the patient’s recovery.

-In 1965, the discovery of cryoprecipitate (an extract rich in a blood-clotting factor obtained from frozen blood plasma) helped control serious bleeding.
-This made emergency surgery and elective procedures for hemophilics became more manageable because of this discovery.
+The discovery of cryoprecipitate - an extract rich in a blood-clotting factor obtained from frozen blood plasma - helped control serious bleeding in 1965.
+Emergency surgery and elective procedures for hemophilics became more manageable because of this discovery.